 featured image

-A property investor will have to bear the additional VAT cost of any refurbishment, repair work, accountancy or legal costs.
-That is unless they can pass any of these costs on to the tenant.
+Landlords must bear the VAT costs of any expenses incurred, such as refurbishments, repairs, maintenance updates, and accountancy and legal fees, unless they can pass any of these costs on to the tenant.

-An option can be in respect of a particular property, all an investor’s properties, all properties with certain exceptions, or all property in a geographical location.
-The option applies to the land on which a building sits and, if it is demolished, any subsequent property built on the site unless the owner specifically excludes the new building.
+An option to tax can be in respect of any particular property, a landlord's portfolio of properties, or all property in a geographical location.
+The option applies to the land on which a building sits.
+If it is demolished, the option still applies to any subsequent property built on the site, unless the owner specifically excludes the new building.

-1. The property owner must take the decision to opt to tax the property.
+1. A decision must be made to opt to tax the property.

-2. Then within 30 days they must notify HM Revenue & Customs of the decision.
+2. You must notify HM Revenue & Customs within 30 days of the decision.

-HMRC recommends that the notification is made on their form VAT1614A.
-But a notification can be made in any format as long as the required information is provided.
+HMRC recommends that the notification be made on form VAT1614A.
+As long as you provide the required information, though, a notification can be made in any format.

 Can option to tax be negated by the buyer?